-Fifty three years ago today, a man named Lee Harvey Oswald came to the attention of a group of senior CIA officers in Langley, Virginia.
+Fifty fifty years ago today, a man named Lee Harvey Oswald came to the attention of a group of senior CIA officers in Langley, Virginia.
 Oswald had recently visited the Cuban consulate and Soviet Embassy in Mexico City.
 A CIA wiretap captured a man identifying himself as “Oswald.”

 The CIA officers conferred about Oswald and his actions and signed off on a cable about him.
 They are identified on the declassified CIA cable whose authenticity is not disputed.